 On the conference registration form, along with member and non-member, should be Promotional Conference Membership rate, where a non-member may join at the conference by paying Member Conference rate + $60.
 This should be a part of each conference registration form to ensure consistency and to set realistic goals.
 This rate would only be good through the end of the conference.
 New member applications should be available by either link if online or hardcopy if in person.

 A membership application form will be completed by incoming member and sent with payment to the conference registration committee.
 The payment will include both the amount of member conference registration and the $60 promotional membership.
-The conference committee forwards the member application and $60 to the executive director prior to the conference.
+The conference committee forwards the member application and $60 to the Executive Director at the end of conference.
+These dollars are subtracted from the net income prior to the profits being calculated.
 The incoming member’s membership is effective October 1 of the year of the conference or the first day of conference, whichever comes first, and continues through December 31 of the following year (see Page 21).
-The executive director will send chapter dues to the respective chapter for the full membership year only.
+The Executive Director will send chapter dues to the respective chapter for the full membership year only.

 Conference Chair Responsibilities

+Consistently communicate with President/Vice President through ENTIRE process, through conference calls, providing updates on finances, registrations, etc.

+Conference Chair(s) shall be named two years prior to their chapter(s) hosting of the conference.

+Open Communication with EC, IB, CC by way “an agenda item” on ALL calls

 Overall conference planning and operations;

 Fiduciary accountability;